simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jun 13-Jun 15 2024
+Solar Radiation Storm Forecast for Jun 14-Jun 16 2024

-              Jun 13  Jun 14  Jun 15
+              Jun 14  Jun 15  Jun 16
-S1 or greater   75%     10%      1%
+S1 or greater   10%      1%      1%

-Rationale: The greater than 10 MeV proton flux is expected to reached S1 (Minor) solar radiation levels on 13 Jun.
-Levels should begin to tapper off by 14 Jun, and eventually return to near background levels by 15 Jun.
+Rationale: No S1 (Minor) or greater solar radiation storms are expected.
+No significant active region activity favorable for radiation storm production is forecast.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jun 12 2024 2246 UTC.
+The largest was at Jun 13 2024 1645 UTC.

-Radio Blackout Forecast for Jun 13-Jun 15 2024
+Radio Blackout Forecast for Jun 14-Jun 16 2024

-              Jun 13        Jun 14        Jun 15
+              Jun 14        Jun 15        Jun 16
-R1-R2           40%           40%           40%
+R1-R2           35%           35%           35%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for isolated moderate activity (R1/Minor Radio Blackouts) through 15 Jun.
+Rationale: There is a chance for isolated moderate activity (R1/Minor Radio Blackouts) through 16 Jun.

 ```